pierrick-libert/py-cli-api/README.md

 make test
 ```

-*You need to have all environment variables set in order to launch the command above*
+*You need to have all environment variables set in order to launch the command above.
+You may use the file `.env.local`.*

 ## Launch Sample

-*You need to have all environment variables set in order to launch those commands*
+*You need to have all environment variables set in order to launch those commands.
+You may use the file `.env.local`.*

 ### Sport